Lossless transformation of data models in Pimcore

 Änderung Datenmodell in Pimcore: Rohdatenfeldern den Objektfeldern zuordnen

-In order to enter the raw data into the new object module fields, the raw data must now be prepared in such a way that the import bundle understands it and can call the respective setter methods correctly.
+In order to enter the raw data in the new object module fields, the raw data must now be prepared in such a way that the import bundle understands it and can call the respective setter methods correctly.

 Verlustfreie Transformation von Datenmodellen in Pimcore

-// parse the JSON string containing the object Brick data - converting the Brick getter method return value to JSON is handled by the import bundle params.value = JSON.parse(params.value); // If object has no technical data, null returned if(typeof params.value.primarytechnicaldata === "undefined") return null; // if it has object component "chair" if(typeof params.value.primarytechnicaldata.Chair !== "undefined") { // read the value from the old number field and return it as an array to populate the Quantity Value field [value, unit] return [params.value.primarytechnicaldata.Chair.width, 'cm']; }
+// Parse the JSON string containing the object brick data - the import bundle takes care of converting the return value of the brick getter method into JSON params.value = JSON.parse(params.value); // If object has no technical data, null returned if(typeof params.value.primarytechnicaldata === "undefined") return null; // if it has the object module "chair" if(typeof params.value.primarytechnicaldata.chair !== "undefined") { // read the value from the old number field and return it as an array to fill the Quantity Value field [value, unit] return [params.value.primarytechnicaldata.chair.width, 'cm']; }

-Still questions about the BB Ultima Import Bundle for Pimcore?
+Any questions about the BB Ultima Import Bundle for Pimcore?

 About the Author